-This one focuses more on the credibility, authority and trust you have built as a blogger skilled in a particular topic.
+This one focuses more on the credibility, authority and trust you have built as a creator skilled in a particular topic.

-You could become a consultant and charge clients for providing the services you specialise in.
+- You could become a consultant and charge clients for providing the services you specialize in.

 All these are time-consuming and depending on your name may not pay the most but you get to practice your writing and the payments do add up over time.